metablaster/WindowsFirewallRuleset/README.md

 Of course you can switch from one branch to another with git in powershell as many times as you want and all files will be auto updated without the need to re-download or re-setup anything.

-Keep in mind that you need to save and upload your modification to your fork, for more info on how to use git see [git documentation](https://git-scm.com/doc)
+Keep in mind that you need to save and upload your modifications to your fork, for more info on how to use git see [git documentation](https://git-scm.com/doc)

 That's it, your scripts are now up to date, execute them as you desire (or follow steps from